guybla/guybla.github.io/content/_index.md

 title: Guy Blachar
 ---

+I am currently a postdoc at Université Paris Dauphine-PSL, under the mentorship of [Prof. Justin Salez](https://www.ceremade.dauphine.fr/~salez/).

-I am a postdoc at the Weizmann Institute of Science, under the mentorship of [Prof. Gady Kozma](https://en.wikipedia.org/wiki/Gady_Kozma).
+Previously, I was a postdoc at the Weizmann Institute of Science, under the mentorship of [Prof. Gady Kozma](https://en.wikipedia.org/wiki/Gady_Kozma).

-Previously, I was a PhD student at Bar-Ilan University, under the supervision of [Prof. Gideon Amir](https://u.math.biu.ac.il/~amirgi/) and [Prof. Uzi Vishne](https://u.math.biu.ac.il/~vishneu/).
+Before that, I was a PhD student at Bar-Ilan University, under the supervision of [Prof. Gideon Amir](https://u.math.biu.ac.il/~amirgi/) and [Prof. Uzi Vishne](https://u.math.biu.ac.il/~vishneu/).

 My research interests lie in probabilistic and geometric group theory, and in particular the asymptotic behavior of random walks on finitely generated groups, word maps, and geometric properties of groups.
 I am also interested in stability of equations in groups and algebras.